A Chess Set

 Capablanca chess: Precedent = 8 and Adviser = 7

-But there are some more piece values to be found in Arabella and Meridian.....and for some Storm and other pieces there are values in Storm Force 24 as mentioned above.
+But there are some more piece values to be found in Arabella and Meridian and Storm.....and some other piece values are shown in Storm Force 24 as mentioned above – others may be added as and when.

-*I have given the Sceptre a specific mention and value as this can have a significant impact in the end game – perhaps more so than a Promoted soldier if less so in the middle game, and this being the case one seems a reasonable value…..examples of the effectiveness of this piece can be found in Meridian and Studies in part four.
+*See QiPlacements for a description of the Sceptre - I have given this a specific mention and value as it can have a significant impact in the end game, perhaps more so than a Promoted soldier if less so in the middle game, and this being the case one seems a reasonable value…..examples of its effectiveness can be seen in Checkmate with Minor pieces that follows and Studies in Part four (though it is not called a Sceptre here but is an integral part of the General’s powers – this piece does not have such an integral power in Steps however).

 North Queen d8